mrdavis-01/Snake-game-8086/README.md

 # Snake-game-8086
-This snake game is made using Emu8086
+A simple assembly snake game made with Emu8086